 CLINICAL PATHOPHYSIOLOGY OF CARDIAC ARREST IN PREGNANCY

 Fetal and maternal circulation interface at the placenta, driving gas exchange between mother and baby.
 The maternal cardiopulmonary adaptation to pregnancy provides a balanced delivery of oxygen to maternal and fetal tissues with robust protective mechanisms.
 Maternal plasma volume and red blood cell mass increase augmenting blood volume by 40% (>1000 mL).
 The left ventricle dilates and becomes more compliant, increasing stroke volume and cardiac output by 40%.
 The high oxygen affinity of fetal hemoglobin facilitates oxygen exchange across the placenta and maternal respiratory alkalosis provides a gradient for CO2 exchange.
 Uterine contractions during labor result in maternal auto-transfusion, enhancing oxygen delivery when it is needed most.
-Clinical experience and animal ...
+Clinical experience ...